 Certification Service

-Ensure that the credentials of any Actor, Domain, System, or system component are compatible with their assigned roles in processing PI;
+Ensure that the credentials of any Actor, Domain, System, or system component are compatible with their assigned roles in processing PI

-Verify that an Actor, Domain, System, or system component supports defined policies and conforms with assigned roles.
+Verify that an Actor, Domain, System, or system component supports defined policies and conforms with assigned roles

 Example

 A patient enters an emergency room, presenting identifying credentials.
 Functionality has been implemented which enables hospital personnel to check those credentials against a patient database information exchange.
-Additionally, the certification service’s authentication processes ensures that the information exchange is authorized to receive the request.
+Additionally, the certification service’s authentication processes ensure that the information exchange is authorized to receive the request.

 Enforcement Service

-Initiate monitoring capabilities to ensure the effective operation of all Services.
+Initiate monitoring capabilities to ensure the effective operation of all Services

-Initiate response actions, policy execution, and recourse when audit controls and monitoring indicate operational faults and failures.
+Initiate response actions, policy execution, and recourse when audit controls and monitoring indicate operational faults and failures

 Record and report evidence of compliance to Stakeholders and /or regulators

-Provide data needed to demonstrate accountability.
+Provide data needed to demonstrate accountability

 Example

 A magazine’s subscription service provider forwards customer PI to a third party not authorized to receive the information.
-A routine audit of the service provider’s system reveals this unauthorized disclosure practice, alerting the appropriate responsible official (the organization’s privacy officer), who takes appropriate action.
-This action includes preparation of a Privacy Violation report submitted to the subscription service provider together with a series of recommendations for remedial action as well as an assessment of the privacy risk following the unauthorized disclosure.
+A routine audit of the service provider’s system reveals this unauthorized disclosure practice, alerting the relevant official (the organization’s privacy officer), who takes appropriate action.
+This action includes preparation of a Privacy Violation report submitted to the subscription service provider, together with a series of recommendations for remedial action, as well as an assessment of the privacy risk following the unauthorized disclosure.

-The same magazine subscription service provider has established a Privacy Control that commits to educating its employees, contractors and service providers on its Privacy Policy annually and asking for a signed commitment to such policy.
-Each employee and contractor must take the online computer based training and electronically sign his/her commitment to the policy.
-Training records are reported regularly to the privacy office and management to ensure that the result is 100%.
+The same magazine subscription service provider has established a Privacy Control that commits to educating its employees, contractors and service providers about its Privacy Policy annually and asking for a signed commitment to such policy.
+Each employee and contractor must take the online computer-based training and electronically sign his/her commitment to the policy.
+Training records are reported regularly to the privacy office and management to ensure full compliance..
 The contracts with all service providers include language requiring the same actions.
 The privacy office receives evidence of compliance from each service provider.

 Security Service

-Make possible the trustworthy processing, communication, storage and disposition of privacy operations;
+Make possible the trustworthy processing, communication, storage and disposition of privacy operations

-Provide the procedural and technical mechanisms necessary to ensure the confidentiality, integrity, and availability of personal information.
+Provide the procedural and technical mechanisms necessary to ensure the confidentiality, integrity, and availability of PI

 Example